GEMS Faculty & Staff

 All department faculty and staff can be reached at the Department of Geological, Environmental, and Marine Sciences (GEMS), Rider University, 2083 Lawrenceville Road, Lawrenceville, NJ 08648-3099; 609-896-5092.
 Other faculty involved with GEMS programs and courses can be reached through there respective departments at the same street address.
 Individual faculty and staff phone numbers and email addresses are given below.
 Additional information about the individual can be found by clicking on their name in the following listing.

-Dr. Kathleen M. Browne received her Ph.D. from the University of Miami in 1993 and currently holds the rank of Associate Professor of Geological and Marine Sciences.
-Her thesis investigated the processes controlling the formation of lamination in Bahamian cyanobacterial mats and mounds known as stromatolites.
+Dr. Kathleen M. Browne (GEMS Chair) received her Ph.D. from the University of Miami in 1993 and currently holds the rank of Associate Professor of Geological and Marine Sciences.
+Kathy was appointed GEMS Chair in 2017.
+Her Ph.D. thesis investigated the processes controlling the formation of lamination in Bahamian cyanobacterial mats and mounds known as stromatolites.
 Kathy's research interests focus on the interaction of sedimentological, biological, and chemical processes producing cyanobacterial mats in subtropical, carbonate environments in the Bahamas and Australia.

 Dr. Reed A. Schwimmer, a 1984 Rider geosciences graduate, received his M.S. degree in geology from Bryn Mawr College in 1986 and his Ph.D. in geology from the University of Delaware in 1999.
 Reed currently holds the rank of Associate Professor of Geological and Marine Sciences.
 Reed has a broad background in the Earth sciences, particularly in coastal geology and geomorphology.
 Reed's primary research focuses on the development and evolution of coastal salt marshes and barrier islands in New Jersey, and elsewhere along the Atlantic coast.